saya0118/WellBingo/README.md

 ## What brought me to build WellBingo?
-When I went through the winter time in Vancouver for the first time, I was struggling with keep motivating myself.
+When I went through the winter time in Vancouver for the first time, I was struggling with keep motivating myself because of the weather.
 I realized it's a great idea if I could create an app that made me motivated.
 Eventually, I decided to build this app not only as a Todo App but also a routine app so that users can start to make a habit of tiny things and can gain confidence by achiving them.

 ## Challenging part
 I built backend side for the first time so I struggled with understanding how the data flows on backend but the most challenging part was sorting bingo cards 3✖️3 on the board.
 I had to shuffle the todo elements, pick 9 items from there randomly, and show on the board as a 3✖️3 form.
 First, I needed to understand the algorithms for shuffling and punctuated by 3 elements using filter method.
 I'm familier with using MongoDB and Express, and it was a great opportunity to understand algorithms more deeply.